B2B Website Strategy To Convert Leads Into B2B Sales

 Additionally, as you scroll down their homepage a bit more, visitors are shown information that answers some of the most frequently asked questions their customers may have.

-Their products are introduced and it’s shown what they can all be used for without ever having to click a link.
+Their products are introduced, showing what they can all be used for without ever clicking a link.

 In doing so, they are assuring visitors stay on their site rather than becoming frustrated and leaving the site because they couldn’t find the information they were looking for.